TACO: Adversarial Camouflage Optimization on Trucks to Fool Object Detectors: Introduction

-To effectively craft physical adversarial patterns, a differentiable image generation pipeline is essential.
+To effectively craft physical adversarial patterns, a~differentiable image generation pipeline is essential.
 Such a pipeline enables the optimization of adversarial patterns by allowing gradients of a loss function—typically tied to the object detection model's confidence score—to propagate through the entire rendering process.
-Ultimately, a successful pattern effectively camouflages the object against detectors.
+This capability is critical because it allows the gradients to flow seamlessly from the output of the object detector back to the 2D texture applied to the 3D model.
+By~doing so, the~optimization process can directly adjust the texture to minimize the detection confidence score or alter the detector's behavior.
+Ultimately, a~successful pipeline ensures that the generated patterns are specifically tuned to exploit the vulnerabilities of the object detector, effectively camouflaging the object against detection systems.

-In this study, we introduce Truck Adversarial Camouflage Optimization (TACO), a novel framework designed to render a specific truck model undetectable to state-of-the-art object detection models by generating adversarial camouflage patterns.
-Leveraging Unreal Engine 5 (UE5) for photorealistic and differentiable rendering, TACO optimizes textures applied to a 3D truck model to deceive detectors, specifically targeting YOLOv8 \cite{yolov8_ultralytics}.
+In this study, we introduce Truck Adversarial Camouflage Optimization (TACO), a~novel framework designed to render a specific truck model undetectable to state-of-the-art object detection models by generating adversarial camouflage patterns.
+Leveraging Unreal Engine 5 (UE5) for photorealistic and differentiable rendering, TACO optimizes textures applied to a 3D truck model to deceive detectors, specifically targeting YOLOv8~\cite{yolov8_ultralytics}.
 Our fully differentiable pipeline integrates advanced rendering techniques with neural networks to optimize adversarial patterns that prevent the detection of the truck.
 The key contributions of TACO are as follows: